ahmedcodein/word_guesser/README.md

     - display a welcome message
     - display the instructions
-    - go to player_name
+    - go to player

-player_name:
+player:

     - input: Please input your first name:
-        - if the input name is more than 20 or it is not part of the english alphabit:
+        - if the input name is more than 10 or it is not part of the english alphabetic:
             - display: Please provide a valid name with less than 21 letters
         - else:
             - display: Hello “Player’s first name”